This FAQ will answer some of the questions asked by current CSE students.

-All answers provided here are only meant to clarify rules/policies described elsewhere such as the Graduate Guide (Ph.D., MS) or the UTA Graduate Catalog (look for it on Graduate School website).
-In the event of a conflict between an answer provided here (in this FAQ) and these two sources, the information in the sources takes precedence.
+The answers provided here are meant only to clarify rules/policies described elsewhere such as the Graduate Guide (PhD and MS) or the Graduate Catalog found on the Office of Graduate Studies website.
+In the event of a conflict between and answer provided here in the FAQ and the guide or catalog, the guide and catalog will take precedence.

 Table of Contents

-- A class really Really REALLY need to get into is already full.
+- A class I really, Really, REALLY need to get into is already full.
 What do I do?

-- What is the CSE Department's policy regarding eligibility for an internship (CPT)?
+- What is the CSE Department's policy regarding eligibility for a Curricular Practical Training (CPT) internship?

 - Important Links

-All CSE classes have a wait list now.
-If a class is full, students can add themselves to the wait list and, as seats open up, students on the wait list will be automatically enrolled.
+All CSE classes now have wait lists.
+If a class is full, students can add themselves to the wait list.
+If seats become available, students on the wait list will be automatically enrolled.
 The capacity of a wait list is typically half of the capacity of the class.
-Although a student can enroll up to 3 classes each semester, there is no limit of how many waiting lists a student can add.
-You can find more information at: http://wweb.uta.edu/aao/recordsandregistration/content/student_services/waitlisting.aspx
+Although a student can enroll in up to 3 classes each semester, there is no limit of how many waiting lists a student can be on at a time.
+More information about wait lists can be found at: http://wweb.uta.edu/aao/recordsandregistration/content/student_services/waitlisting.aspx

-If you have the degree plan (program of work) worked out then you should be able to get into classes as soon as registration opens.
-Therefore the sooner you plan your program of work the better.
-In the event you find that a class that you must have in the current semester in order to graduate is full, speak with an advisor to seek help.
+If your degree plan has been finalized you should be able to register for classes as soon as registration opens.
+As such, the sooner you plan your program of work the better.
+In the event that a class that you must have in the current semester in order to graduate is full, speak with an advisor for assistance.

-An international gradaute student is required to enroll in 9 credit-hours in a long semester (fall, spring) in order to fulfil the U.S. Citizenship and Immigration Services guidelines.
-Any exceptions you seek to this rule have to be approved by the International Student Office (OIE).
+An International graduate student is required to enroll in 9 credit-hours in a long semester (fall, spring) in order to fulfill the U.S. Citizenship and Immigration Services guidelines.
+Any exceptions to this rule must be approved by the International Student Office (OIE).
 The valid reasons for seeking this exception are: